 Periodic Heritage Walks can be organised at the city level.
 It will familiarise the youth with the cultures present in the city.

-Government schools can have an option of opting to learn Urdu.
+Government schools can have the option of opting to learn Urdu.
 This will not let the minority feel that they are neglected and familiarize the other community with their language.

 Why familiarity is important?